boschresearch/shellmock/docs/usage.md

 The first, mandatory argument is the name of the mock executable for which you wish to retrieve call details.
 The second, optional argument specifies the output format.
-The output format defaults to `--plain`, but you can also choose JSON, which simplifies automated processing or may be easier to view.
+The output format defaults to `--plain`.
+By choosing `--json`, you will get the same content but in JSON form, which simplifies automated downstream processing.
+By choosing `--simple`, you will see the command followed by all the arguments without quoting in a way similar what would be typed in a terminal.
+If neither command name nor any of the arguments nor standard input contain a newline character, then the output will be on a single line.
+By choosing `--quoted`, you will see output like that of `--simple` but with applied shell quoting.
+Thus, the output for each call is guaranteed to be on a single line.

 #### Example